 We all have within us a deep “pool of cool” — all the interesting stuff that, if expressed, changes things.
 We’ve learned to stuff that stuff, behind walls of physical tightness, and behind stories of our ineptitude.

 Once you see how you are stopping you, blocking you, restraining you, there’s a glimmer of hope, a bit of light.
 You can choose to break through.

 Here’s the thing: this is ongoing and endless.

 You have to resist your locked-down-ness, re-tell your stories, and act differently.
 Again, and again, and again.
-Just like the photo-shoot.
-Letting go for one shot is better than nothing, but letting go, shot after shot, is what makes the magic.

 And typically, as this happens, each shot gets more intimate, deep, and open.
 Just like “real” life, truly lived.

 This week, think about what would happen if you declared yourself and your life to be OK.
 Full.
 Real.
 Deep.
 Chargy.
 Imagine opening yourself to the full expression of who you are, in your relationships, in your “life production,” and in your self-knowing.

 Listen for the stories that you stop yourself with, and have a breath.
 Say, “I’m OK, and I can be real.”

 Latest posts by wayne (see all)

 - The walk of a thousand miles begins with the first step — 2013/07/29